 (a) Upon the occurrence of a Redemption Event, the Series A Preferred Stock shall be subject to redemption, at the option of the holders of 66 2/3% of the then outstanding shares of Series A Preferred Stock, on the date specified by the holders of Series A Preferred Stock exercising such option (the "SERIES A REDEMPTION DATE").
 The number of shares of the Series A Preferred Stock to be so redeemed shall be obtained by multiplying the number of shares of Series A Preferred Stock then outstanding by a fraction, the numerator of which is the Restricted Cash Amount and the denominator of which is \$80,000,000.00.
-The redemption price for shares of Series A Preferred Stock subject to such redemption shall be equal to the Series A Issue Price (as adjusted for any stock splits, combinations, recapitalizations involving a change with respect to the Series A Preferred Stock), per share plus any accrued but unpaid dividends plus an amount sufficient to yield an Internal Rate of Return of 5.00%, payable in immediately available funds.
-If less than all of the shares of the outstanding Series A Preferred Stock are to be redeemed pursuant to this Section 11(a), such shares shall be redeemed pro rata from the holders thereof in proportion to the number of shares held by such holders (with adjustments to avoid redemption of fractional shares).
+The redemption price for shares of Series A Preferred Stock subject to such redemption shall be equal to the Series A Issue Price (as adjusted for any stock splits, combinations, recapitalizations involving a change with respect to the Series A Preferred Stock) per share plus any accrued but unpaid dividends plus an amount sufficient to yield an Internal Rate of Return of 5.00%, payable in immediately available funds.
+If less than all of the shares of the outstanding Series A Preferred Stock are to be redeemed pursuant to this Section 11(a), such shares shall be redeemed pro rate from the holders

 (b) The funds legally available to the Corporation for the payment of the redemption price of any Junior Securities shall be used first to pay the redemption price of Series A Preferred Stock on the dates established for redemption pursuant to Section 11(a) and no such funds shall be used (or will be required to be used) to pay the redemption price of any Junior Securities unless the Corporation has paid, or reserved funds sufficient to pay, the entire redemption price of Series A Preferred Stock.
-If the funds legally available to the Corporation for the payment of the redemption price of the Series A Preferred Stock are not sufficient to redeem all of the shares of the Series A Preferred Stock required to be redeemed from such amount on a pro rata basis.
+If the funds legally available to the Corporation for the payment of the redemption price of the Series A Preferred Stock are not sufficient to redeem all of the shares of the Series A Preferred Stock required to be redeemed on any date, such funds shall be used to redeem the number of shares of Series A Preferred Stock which may be redeemed from such amount on a pro rata basis.
 If additional funds become available for the redemption of additional shares of Series A Preferred Stock required to be so redeemed, the Corporation shall immediately use such funds to redeem shares of Series A Preferred Stock until such time as all of the shares of Series A Preferred Stock required to be redeemed pursuant to this Section 11 have been redeemed.